-Slamming is the unauthorized switching of a consumer’s local or long distance telephone service to a different company and often at higher rates.
+Slamming is the unauthorized switching of a consumer’s local or long distance telephone service to a different company, and it can result in higher rates and unnecessary fees.

-How can a company change my local or long distance provider without my consent?
-Unscrupulous telephone companies might include a fraudulent change order as part of processing the customer’s authorized upgrade or change as to other aspects of telephone service.
-Similarly, long distance companies might implement an unauthorized switch by submitting a fraudulent change order to a local telephone company.
-Additionally, a consumer may unknowingly and inadvertently cause a change of local or long distance provider by responding to a survey or to a notice of a “free” gift, only to learn later that the fine print on the bottom or on the back of the gift said that response would result in a change of providers.
+Unscrupulous telephone companies can use several tactics to change your provider.
+Long distance companies might implement an unauthorized switch by submitting a fraudulent change order to a local telephone company.
+Companies may try to trick you by concealing the fact that they are asking you to change your telephone service provider by using confusing language, claiming that they are associated with your current provider, or suggesting that you are agreeing to a lower price rather than a new service provider.
+Similarly, a consumer can unknowingly and inadvertently cause a change of local or long distance provider by responding to a survey or to a notice of a “free” gift, only to learn later that the fine print on the bottom or on the back of the gift said that response would result in a change of providers.

 - Choose not to answer telephone survey questions or use an affirmative statement other than “yes.”
 Slammers may cut and paste your recorded “yes” response to fraudulently suggest that you agreed to a change of carriers.